-In our modern times, especially this past year, most of us have been thrust into staying home and living in sweats and comfy clothes during this pandemic.
+In our modern times, especially these past years, most of us have been thrust into staying home and living in sweats and comfy clothes during the pandemic.

 Clothing stores are changing to have stylish loungewear.
 I’ve seen ensembles made with cashmere.